The following are considered transfer applicants:

 - Submit the application by the appropriate application deadlines.

 - Students should apply for the semester or term for which they wish to attend.
 Requests to change beginning semesters may not be accommodated.

 - The admission criteria are the same for all entry dates.
 One semester or term is not easier to get into over another.

 - Applicants intending to serve a mission can view full information about deferring here.

 - Applicants will need to submit a transcript for any concurrent college credit received.

 - Students who have completed a bachelor’s degree are not eligible for a second bachelor’s degree from BYU, but are welcome to apply to BYU graduate programs.

 - Transfer applicants with 90 or more graded semester credit hours are unlikely to be admitted.

 - For transfer guides, transfer evaluations, and transfer contact information, please visit Transfer Evaluation.

-- International college or university work must be submitted through IERF or WES.
-See Evaluating International Work for more information.
+- If you have completed any International college or university work, please see Evaluating International Work for more information.
 BYU will only accept official US-accredited transcripts without an evaluation.